GrACE: Generation using Associated Code Edits: Exploiting Associated Edits

 One of the central goals of the paper is to find how using associated edits compares with not using it when predicting code updates.
-To enable this comparison, we need a prompt for the case when we do not have associated edits available.
-For this case, we prepare the prompt slightly differently, as shown in Figure~\ref{fig:no_edit_prompt}.
-Specifically, we remove everything within \linecode{<CtxEdits>} in Figure~\ref{fig:ft_prompt} and then represent the rest of the data in the form shown in Figure~\ref{fig:no_edit_prompt}.
+To enable this comparison, we need a prompt for the case when associated edits are unavailable.
+Here, we use the prompt shown in Figure~\ref{fig:no_edit_prompt}.
+Specifically, we remove the \linecode{<CtxEdits>} section in Figure~\ref{fig:ft_prompt}.
 Note that the current code context is still available to the model in the \linecode{<Prefix>} and \linecode{<Suffix>} tags within \linecode{<CurrentEdit>}.